ENGRteam19/engr101-project-3-final-code/README.md

+Instructions for making the robot run on Windows:

 1.)
 Download and install the MinGW compiler (instructions below) and MinGW SFML for windows https://www.sfml-dev.org/download/sfml/2.5.1/

 2.)
 Unzip the SFML file into a new folder